Is Satan a real figure or not?

 Does Satan have a diabolical scheme?

 What did the devil steal (John 10:10)?
-He stole man's inheritance - the earth.
-Think of the analogy of a driver.
-He who controls the driver controls the car.
-By controlling Adam, Satan effectively got control of the earth.
+He stole man’s inheritance–the earth.
+Think of it like a driver analogy: he who controls the driver controls the car.
+By controlling Adam, Satan effectively gained control of the earth.

-Gotcha!Jesus has come to foil the evil one's plan.
-Jesus did this by becoming the righteous man who would listen to the Father despite the temptations of the devil.
-Jesus as the second Adam won back control of the earth and at the same time by conquering death, liberated man from Satan's tyranny.
-Now everything belongs to Christ.
+Gotcha!Jesus came to thwart the evil one‘s plan.
+He achieved this by being the righteous man who listened to the Father despite Satan's temptations.
+As the second Adam, Jesus regained control of the earth and, by conquering death, freed humanity from Satan’s tyranny.
+Now, everything belongs to Christ.

 "The thief comes only to steal, and kill, and destroy; I came that they might have life, and might have it abundantly."
 (John 10:10)